RoboEagles4828/ACE/CONTRIBUTING.md

 #### 5.5.
 Set `JAVA_HOME`

 There is a chance that your `JAVA_HOME` variable will not be set.
-If you run into a problem with importing in the last step, follow [these instructions](javahome) to set it.
+If you run into a problem with importing in the last step, follow [these instructions][javahome] to set it.

 #### 6. Profit